-Investigation: Unless the initial inquiry results in (1) an admission by the accused or (2) a determination that there is no semblance of truth to the complaint, the initial inquiry will proceed to an investigation.
-The accused individual will be informed that the alleged incident is being investigated and will be given every opportunity to respond to the complaint.
+Investigation: For a complaint that is referred to the Independent Review Board for investigation, the accused individual will be informed that the alleged incident is being investigated and will be given every opportunity to respond to the complaint.
 The accused may be requested to seek, and may be urged voluntarily to comply with, an appropriate medical and psychological evaluation at a facility mutually acceptable to the Diocese and the accused.

-The Bishop or Vicar General will appoint an investigator.
+Within no more than ten business days after the complaint is referred to the Independent Review Board, the Board will appoint an investigator.
 The investigator shall be a person of integrity and skill with significant experience conducting investigations and shall not be a member of the Chancery, a priest or employee of the Diocese.
-The investigator will be directed to complete the investigation within 45 days, unless circumstances dictate the need for more time.
+The independent investigator shall certify before each investigation that, other than his or her investigative role, he or she lacks any material familial, personal, financial, or employment relationship with the Diocese, the accused cleric, or the complainant.
+The investigator will be directed to complete the investigation within 45 days of his or her appointment, unless circumstances dictate the need for more time, in which case the circumstances shall be documented in the investigator's report.
 The appointed investigator will obtain legal advice, both civil and canonical, as necessary.